MarioLisbona/CA-T3A2-part-A/README.md

 ### Functionality / Features

+- Site Navigation
+- Member Account Creation
+- Post your travel story
+- Commenting on posts
--
+- Rate members travel stories
+- Find stories from your favourite continent

 ### Target Audience

-This application is aimed at people wishing to read stories from other people about their travels around the world.
-It is also for people wishing to share their stories and have discussions about these stories with an online community.
+This application is aimed at people wishing to read travek stories written by others about their adventures around the world.
+It is also for people wishing to share their own travel stories and have discussions about these stories with an online community.

 ### Tech Stack